 Savings accounts charge fees on overdrafts, over withdrawals, or over deposits.

 Whether the current account or savings account, products are offered for both account holders.
 Products such as ATM cards or Debit cards, and Credit cards.
-These card facilities are provided by the bank to raise money through digital processes.
+These card facilities are provided by the bank to raise money through digital processes like PayPal.
 As well as loan schemes are also offered by the banks to their users so that account holders can improve their financial stability.

 Account holders types